expo/appjs24-workflows-workshop-lessons/01-dev-builds.md

 ### Concepts

-- Running an Expo development environment both in Expo Go and a development build
+- Running an Expo development environment both in Expo Go and a development build.
 - Native updates are slow, JS updates are fast, so let’s do less of the former and more of the latter by making one development build that will last us a while.
-- Development builds are just debug builds with some extra stuff
+- Development builds are just debug builds with some extra stuff.

 ### Tasks

-- Run a basic project in Expo Go and add a feature (image sharing) that’s compatible with Expo Go
+- Run a basic project in Expo Go and add a feature (image sharing) that’s compatible with Expo Go.
-- Make a development build, adding all the packages we’ll need for the rest of the morning
+- Make a development build, adding all the packages we’ll need for the rest of the morning.
-- Add a feature (image cropping) that’s not compatible with Expo Go
+- Add a feature (image cropping) that’s not compatible with Expo Go.

 ### Resources